Pirate radio: Piracy in amateur and two-way radio

+Inadvertent interference

-Inadvertent interference—Common when personal communications gear is brought into countries where it is not certified to operate.
+Inadvertent interference is common when personal communications gear is brought into countries where it is not certified to operate.
 Such interference results from clashing frequency allocations, and occasionally requires wholesale reallocation of an existing band due to an insurmountable interference problem; for example, the 2004 approval in Canada of the unlicensed use of the United States General Mobile Radio Service frequencies due to interference from users of FRS/GMRS radios from the United States, where Industry Canada had to transfer a number of licensed users on the GMRS frequencies to unoccupied channels to accommodate the expanded service.

+Deliberate or malicious interference

-Deliberate or malicious interference—refers to the use of two-way radio to harass or jam other users of a channel.
+Interference may be deliberate or malicious, such as the use of two-way radio to harass or jam other users of a channel.
 Such behaviour is widely prosecuted, especially when it interferes with mission-critical services such as aviation radio or marine VHF radio.